learningequality/studio-docs/docs/make_inclusive_content.rst

   **Universal Design for Learning Resources**

-  * `Delivering Accessible Digital Learning (JISC Techdis) <http://www.jisctechdis.ac.uk/techdis/resources/accessiblecontent>`_ provides a useful overview of an inclusive approach to content design.
+  * `Starter kit for creating accessible learning materials <https://toolkits.excellencegateway.org.uk/starter-kit-creating-accessible-learning-materials>`_ designed to enable teachers and trainers to create effective, engaging and accessible learning materials for their learners.

-  * `The National Center on Universal Design for Learning <http://www.udlcenter.org/implementation/postsecondary>`_ provides a helpful overview on Universal Design for Learning.
+  * `The UDL Guidelines <http://udlguidelines.cast.org/>`_ provides a helpful overview on Universal Design for Learning.

 Additional Resources for Developing Inclusive Learning Content